RoberG/MUVA-Robotica/_posts/2020-05-27-Practice 2 - 3D Reconstruction.md

 ![no dilate left]({{site.baseurl}}/images/epipolar_geometry.png)

 There are several ways to calculate the epipolar line.
-In this practice, there are two calibrated cameras, with the extrinsincs and intrinsics parameters, so, using the formula -R \* t, the optical enter(C1) of the left camera can be get.
-The trick will be project C1 and the interest point that is being analyzed (using the projection matrix P1 = K \* [RT]) in the image2, and with two points you can get a straight line.
+In this practice, there are two calibrated cameras, with the extrinsincs and intrinsics parameters, so, using the formula -R \* t, the optical enter (C1) of the left camera can be get.
+The trick will be project C1 and the interest point that is being analyzed (using the projection matrix, P1 = K \* [RT]) in the image2, and with two points you can get a straight line.
+Since there are a canonical system, these epipolar lines will always be parallel lines.

+#### Patching

+At this points, it will be obtained a patch from the left image with the point to find, using a neighbord radius(After trying different values, the neigbord radius was set to 8 pixels).
+It will be calculate patches in the right image through the epipolar line, with the same conditions.
+The patches will be compared using the TM_CCOEFF_NORMED algorithm, that returns how similar are the two patches.
+The threshold was set in 0.95, being 1 the maximum.

+#### Triangulation

 ******************************************************************************************************************************************************************************************************************
 <br>